 I was honored to work on a rejuvenation design of the garden several years ago.

 That was all the fun of the trip, but we had some work too!
 Helping our daughter to move from Greenwich to Stamford.
 Packing, packing, packing.

-There isn’t a tonier or more breathtaking town than Greenwich in the New York area.
-The drive through the North country is mind boggling; the wealth of this town is staggering, but it is for old people (like me).
-Stamford is the opposite of the staid and traditional Greenwich.
+There isnt a tonier or more breathtaking town than Greenwich, in the New York area.
+The drive through the North country is mind boggling; the wealth of this town is staggering, but it is best for old people (like me).
+Stamford along the shore is the opposite of the staid and traditional Greenwich.
 Stamford is a growing, young town.
 Evidence is in the developing area around the harbor.
 Daughter has moved to Harbor Point.

 With outdoor spaces planned

 and walking distance to the Long Island Sound and marinas, it combines the excitement of city living with the relaxing and reviving tempo of outdoor life.
 The high rises are designed with a nod to the younger sensibility and eye.